COVID vaccine: WHO approves China's Sinopharm for emergency use | DW | 07.05.2021

 "This afternoon, WHO gave emergency use listing to sign off on Beijing's COVID-19 vaccine, making it the sixth vaccine to receive WHO validation for safety, efficacy and quality," Ghebreysus said.
 "This expands the list of vaccines that COVAX can buy and gives countries confidence to expedite their own regulatory approval and to import and administer a vaccine."

+WHO officials have said they could also reach a decision on China's other main COVID-19 vaccine — which is made by Sinovac Biotech and was reviewed by WHO experts on Wednesday — as early as next week.

+Thus far, China has distributed some 65 million doses of the Sinopharm vaccine and more than 200 million doses of the Sinovac jab — mainly to countries that have had difficulty securing supplies of vaccines developed in the West, particularly in Latin America, Asia and Africa.

-The Sinopharm jab is the first Chinese vaccine to gain emergency use approval.
+The Sinopharm jab is the first non-Western vaccine to gain WHO emergency use approval.

 this is a breaking news story and will be updated...